|

 Application of n-findr imaging in vibrational hyperspectral imaging:

-This function of the CytoSpec program is designed to re-assemble hyperspectral images on the basis of classification results of artificial
+This function of the CytoSpec program has been originally designed to re-assemble hyperspectral images on the basis of classification results

-neural networks (ANN) classifiers.
-In this function, result files (*.res) of the Stuttgart Neural Network Simulator (SNNS) are analyzed
+of artificial neural networks (ANN) classifiers.
+In this function, result files (*.res) of the Stuttgart Neural Network Simulator (SNNS)

-The Network Simulator was developed at the "Institut für Parallele und Verteilte Höchstleistungsrechner" (IPRV) of the
+The SNNS was developed at the "Institut für Parallele und Verteilte Höchstleistungsrechner" (IPRV) of the Universität Stuttgart

-Universität Stuttgart (Germany).
-The SNNS can downloaded for free at
+(Germany).
+The SNNS is still available and can downloaded for free at

 ftp://ftp.informatik.uni-stuttgart.de.